the-Hull/aglhurley/content/home/about.md

 ## Alex, who?

 I am an early-career researcher at the [University of Birmingham](http://www.birmingham.ac.uk) under [Dr Nick Kettridge](http://www.birmingham.ac.uk/staff/profiles/gees/kettridge-nick.aspx) and [Prof Stefan Krause](http://www.birmingham.ac.uk/staff/profiles/gees/krause-stefan.aspx).
 I mostly spend my days working toward the completion of my **PhD**, but I sometimes find enough time at my disposal to dive into other subjects, fields and activities.
-Studying environmental issues allowed me to explore some great places and meet interesting people from a variety of fields and backgrounds - working in collaboratively is always a great joy!
+Studying environmental issues allowed me to explore some great places and meet interesting people from a variety of fields and backgrounds - working collaboratively is always a great joy!

 For a detailed CV click **here**